ardera/flutter-pi/README.md

 of the flutter app you're trying to run.

 `[flutter engine arguments...]` will be passed as commandline arguments to the flutter engine.
 You can find a list of commandline options for the flutter engine [Here](https://github.com/flutter/engine/blob/master/shell/common/switches.h).

+**Note for Pi 4 users:** currently, flutter-pi will crash on the raspberry pi because it tries to open the wrong DRM device.
+[See Issue #13](https://github.com/ardera/flutter-pi/issues/13#issuecomment-554322089).
+A temporary fix is to change the path inside flutter-pi.c in the line where it says `. . . = open("/dev/dri/card0", O_RDWR);` to `/dev/dri/card1`.
+I'm working on an update that will enable flutter-pi to automatically select its devices.

 ## Dependencies
 ### flutter engine